 Premium income from life insurance contracts is recognized as revenue when payable by the policyholder.
 For new policies, revenue is first recognized on the effective date of the policy, provided that the single-pay premium or the first modal premium has been paid.
 Succeeding premiums are recorded as revenues on the date when the payments are due from policyholders.
-Cost of insurance charges pertain to portion of the collections received from unit-linked policies after separating the amount to be invested.
+Cost of insurance charges pertain to portion of the collection received from unit-linked policies, in which these are recognized as premium income upon receiving the payment after separating the amount to be invested.